sharkbyte79/jlogger/README.md

-# simplelogger
+# jlogger
-**IN PROGRESS**
+**IN PROGRESS*

-A simple logging package for Go, with basic functionality heavily inspired by Python's [logging](https://docs.python.org/3/library/logging.html) library.
+A simple logging package for Go.
+- Outputs to JSON .
+- (Planned) support for custom log levels.

 Handling logs was largely ignored in my formal computer science education, so this was primarily written to learn more about logging as a practice.